vcmueller/project-data-engineering/README.md

 ### Architecture Implementation

 The application is implemented by deploying four docker containers:
-- ETL: Prefect is used to manage the data pipeline flow and execute the ETL tasks written in Python ([see code details here](code/etl)).
+- <b>ETL</b>: Prefect is used to manage the data pipeline flow and execute the ETL tasks written in Python ([see code details here](code/etl)).
 This job is scheduled to incrementally add new data by running every month.
-- Database: PostgreSQL database is used with a docker named volume to persist data outside the container, with port 5432 exposed for external access.
+- <b>Database</b>: PostgreSQL database is used with a docker named volume to persist data outside the container, with port 5432 exposed for external access.
-- ML: Prefect is used to manage the flow of extracting the processed data and running the Machine Learning model to clusterize the data, also written in Python ([see code details here](code/ml)).
-The process is scheduled to recreate the table every quarter.
+- <b>ML</b>: Prefect is used to manage the flow of extracting the processed data and running the Machine Learning model to clusterize the data, also written in Python ([see code details here](code/ml)).
+The process is scheduled to label the data and recreate the table every quarter.
-- Visualization: Prefect is used to manage the creation flow of the HTML pages containing the processed data from ETL and ML processes, also using Python and the Bokeh library ([see code details here](code/visualization)).
-Nginx service is used to make the pages created available through port 80.
+- <b>Visualization</b>: Prefect is used to manage the creation flow of the HTML pages containing the processed data from ETL and ML processes, also using Python and the Bokeh library ([see code details here](code/visualization)).
+Nginx service is used to expose the pages created through port 80.

 ### Containers Integration